 There are still issues regarding sales tax, and negotiations to legalize weed recreationally are ongoing.
 However, legislative gridlock seems sure to keep things on hold for several more years.
 At least it is slightly easier to get an MMJ card in New Jersey, and this guide shows you how.

-The Definitive Guide on How to Get a Medical Marijuana Card in New Jersey
+How to Get a Medical Marijuana Card in New Jersey

 Step 1 – Visit a Physician